leon4rd/test/README.md

-## Writing with a broken pencil is pointless.
+## What do you call a gorilla wearing headphones?
+Anything you'd like, it can't hear you.